 › Has traveled to Switzerland, Italy, Germany and all over the US, and has backpacked in upstate NY and Switzerland

-From spring of 2016 until summer 2017 we transitioned from a stationary life in New York City to living in a travel trailer and truly love our traveling lifestyle.
+From spring of 2016 until summer 2017 we transitioned from a stationary life in New York City to living in a travel trailer and later exchanged the towing vehicle for a Cargo Van that we self-converted to a camper van.
 We realized that we could earn a living anywhere.
-Damian is working as a digital nomad, he has his own tech company and is continuing his previous work as an SEO specialist and web master while Eliane is working as a travel nurse and massage therapist.
+Damian is working as a digital nomad, he has his own tech company: remoteseo.us and is continuing his previous work as an SEO specialist and web master while Eliane is working as a travel nurse and massage therapist.

-Before becoming full-time RVers, we have spent many vacations and weekends camping, hiking, and backpacking and all with public transportation whenever possible.
+Before becoming full-time travelers, we had spent many vacations and weekends camping, hiking, and backpacking and all with public transportation whenever possible.
 We only rarely rented a car for our previous camping and hiking adventures.
-We hadn’t owned a car for most of our lives and we’ve never owned a home, so buying our own mobile home was actually a big step up for us.
+We hadn’t owned a car for most of our lives and we’ve never owned a home, so buying our own mobile home and van was actually a big step up for us.

 Our ramp-up phase to full-time travel included:

-› Working several jobs and lots of overtime to pay off our debt
+› Working multiple jobs and lots of overtime to pay off our debt

 › Reducing our spending